 Patricia Vonderahe earned a Bachelors of Business Administration degree from the University of Cincinnati in Finance and International Business as well as a Masters of Bu siness Administration from Northern Kentucky University.
 She joined St. Joseph Home as the Chief Financial Officer in June 2011.
 Vonderahe has 11 years of not-for-profit financial management and is responsible for all financial, legal and IT related functions.
 She is a member of the Sisters of Charity Corporate Responsibility for Investing committee and of Church Finance Commission.

 Becky Watson began with St. Joseph Home in 1992.
-Since that time she has had many roles and is currently the Assistant Vice President of Operations, overseeing a staff of 130 in four different departments.
+Since that time she has had many roles and is currently the Director of Community Services.
 Becky’s guidance and leadership have been essential in growing the services, standards in care, and employee development at St. Joseph Home increasing the number of employees by approximately 25% and the overall number of people served.
 Becky is currently pursuing her Bachelor’s Degree in Business Administration at Indiana Wesleyan University, is the mother of two boys and a mentor to many.

 Theresa Brockert, RN